Be on the lookout for European corn borer in hops

 European corn borer (Ostrinia nubilalis) has been a minor pest of hop in Michigan over the last decade.
 Other Midwestern states have reportedly experienced more substantial damage from this introduced moth.
-Unfortunately, damaging levels of European corn borer larvae are present in some Michigan hopyards this year (2019).
-While it is unknown exactly what has caused the outbreak, it is possible that unusual weather patterns this spring that delayed planting of its major crop host (corn) made hop an attractive alternative egglaying site for the moth.
+Unfortunately, damaging levels of European corn borer larvae were present in some Michigan hopyards last year.
+While it is unknown exactly what caused the 2019 outbreak, it is possible that delayed planting of its major crop host (corn) made hop an attractive alternative egglaying site for the moth.

 Life cycle of European corn borer

-European corn borer completes one to two generations per year in Michigan with populations in colder areas completing a single life cycle and populations in warmer regions completing two.
-The geographic distribution of single and multi-generation populations, and their area of overlap, is not well defined in Michigan as reliable and widespread trapping data is not available.
+European corn borer completes one to two generations per year in Michigan.
+The number of generations is dependent on environmental conditions as well as genetic component that varies within populations.
+Generally, populations in colder areas complete a single life cycle while populations in warmer regions complete two (or more south of Michigan).
+The geographic distribution of single and multi-generation populations, and their area of overlap, is not well defined in Michigan.

-According to the Michigan State University Enviroweather European corn borer model, the first adult flight and egglaying period in Michigan was estimated to have occurred between June 8 and July 5 in the southern tier of counties, and June 21 and July 17 in the northwest.
+According to the Michigan State University Enviroweather European corn borer model, the average first generation adult flight and egglaying period in Michigan occurs in June (early June in southern Michigan and mid- to late June in northern Michigan).
 In single generation locations, the larvae generated from this first flight of adult moths will overwinter.
-In warmer locations, larvae from the first generation pupate and a second adult moth flight and egglaying cycle occurs between 1,450 and 1,950 GDD base 50.
+In warmer or multigenerational locations, larvae from the first generation pupate and a second adult moth flight and egglaying cycle occurs between 1,450 and 1,950 GDD base 50 (mid-July to mid-August on average).
 In areas where both one and two generation corn borer co-exist, emergence and development may overlap or occur in succession, making scouting and management difficult.
+Refer to the Enviroweather European corn borer model for the current European corn borer status.
+Be sure to select the weather station closest to your hopyard for more accurate information.

 Monitoring for European corn borer

-Growers can scout for eggs, larvae and pupae.
+Focus on scouting for adults and eggs to allow for corrective management before larvae enter the bine.
 European corn borer eggs are smaller than the head of a pin but are laid in visible groupings.
 Eggs are white when first laid but change to yellow and then develop a black spot (the larval head capsule) just before hatching.
 Eggs are likely deposited on the underside of hop leaves in masses of 20 to 30 and covered with a waxy film.

-European corn borer larvae are light gray to faint pink caterpillars with a dark head and have dark spots along the sides on each segment and a pale stripe along the back.
+If available, you may have better luck spotting eggs in adjacent corn fields.
+European corn borer larvae are light gray to faint pink caterpillars with a dark head and have dark spots along the sides of each segment and a pale stripe along the back.
 They grow to about 1 inch but start out very small at hatch and feed briefly on leaf tissue before boring into hop bines, and even hop leaf petioles.

 European corn borer pupae are smooth, reddish brown, cylindrical and about a half-inch long and found inside bines.